Hurtak/game-of-life/README.md

 ## TODO / Potential improvements

+- hover effects on panel buttons
 - finish styles for controls
 - icons for controls and headings for them
+- test on mobile/tablet
+- test in IE, Firefox

 - selected cursor highlight in cursors menu
 - close button inside cursors menu?